 Wet Weather: for outdoor activities please check ahead of time with Tour Desk or the activity itself , as in some cases outdoor activities cannot operate in wet conditions.

-Opening hours are subject to change, click on the links for up-to-date information on each one.
+Click on the links for up-to-date information on each retail outlet.

 Hamilton Island has implemented the ‘Hamilton Island Stay Well Program’ across the Island which strictly adheres to the COVID Safe Directives of the Queensland Chief Health Officer.
 This program aims to ensure the safety of our guests, staff and community.
 Please read the below to ensure you are aware of how these measures might impact you during your stay.